NEWS UPDATE

 • Associate of Applied Science in Plastic Engineering Technology

 Admissions requirements for associate programs in Engineering include a high school diploma or equivalent and a complete application packet.
 Students who have earned credits at other Colleges or Universities must also provide official copies of those transcripts.
-There is also a $25 application fee that can be paid at any time once an application is submitted.

 Disclaimer